IF YOU COULD NAME A GREAT WHITE SHARK WHAT NAME WOULD YOU CHOOSE?

 Gill Rakers amazing journey

 Guadalupe Island female white shark Gill Rakers was SPOT tagged in December of 2012.
-Since then she has made an amazing trek up along the coasts of California and Oregon, back offshore and then venturing into the Sea of Cortez where it is assumed she went to give birth!
-You can follow her amazing journey in real time with the app Expedition White Shark!
+Since then she has made an amazing trek up along the coasts of California and Oregon, back offshore and then into the Sea of Cortez during the known pupping season where it is presumed she went to give birth!
+You can follow her amazing journey with the app Expedition White Shark!

 For more information see expeditionwhiteshark.com

 New publication reveals the 2-year migration for adult female white sharks in the northeastern Pacific

 MCSI develops new methods for tagging adult white sharks

 Scientists at MCSI have been working to improve methods for SPOT tagging adult great white sharks.
 New methods developed, tested and implemented by MCSI involve a device to prevent gut hooking, soft fishing gear to prevent skin abrasions and constant forward movement to fully irrigate the gills.
 Sharks tagged in this manner, including the largest white shark to ever be SPOT tagged, were far more vigorous upon release than our previous method that lifted the sharks from the water.
 We strive to constantly improve our methods to do what is best for the sharks and the scientific community.

 Global Perspectives on the Biology and Life History of the White Shark

 edited by Michael L. Domeier, Marine Conservation Science Institute

 ISBN 10: 14398948408